740i/Writeups/skytower/skytower.md

 |_http-title: ERROR: The requested URL could not be retrieved
 MAC Address: 08:00:27:54:4A:37 (Oracle VirtualBox virtual NIC)
 ```
-Ok then so a Squid, a webserver, and ssh.
-Checking out the website we see a Skytech Login form.
+So a Squid, a webserver, and ssh.
+Checking out the website we this Skytech Login form.

 ![](pics/1.PNG)

-So try admin' in the input box and it  shows us a sql error.
+First we try admin' in the input box and it shows us a sql error.
 ```
 There was an error running the query [You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near ''''' at line 1]
 ```
-So we try doing the usual ' OR 1=1# and get nothing.
+So we try doing the usual login bypasses ' OR 1=1# and get nothing.
 Checking the error message again it seems like OR is being filtered out.
 ```
 curl --data "email=admin&password=' OR 1=1#" http://192.168.56.101/login.php
 There was an error running the query [You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '11#'' at line 1]